ArttuIivari/Web-sovellustenPerusteet-S2024/README.md

 Description: Develop a multipage website on a subject of your choice.
 Include a home page, a contact form, an image gallery, and a news section.
 Link each page using a consistent navigation bar.
 Objectives:
 Combine previously learned HTML concepts.
-Understand website architecture and navigation.
+Understand website architecture and navigation.*/